 That’s a wrap for our 5 day Tokyo itinerary!
 Have you been to Tokyo with kids?
 What did your kids like doing best?
 Let us know in the comments!

-If you’re planning on visiting Japan with kids then make sure you take a look at our 3 day Kyoto itinerary.
+If you’re planning on visiting Japan with kids then I’m sure they’d love to see the Snow Monkeys at Jigokudani.
+Find out how to visit the snow monkeys here.
+And make sure you take a look at our 3 day Kyoto itinerary.